bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 }
 ```

-Run the test and it passed.
+Run the test and it passes.
 Happy days.

 The next test will drive out some more design decisions.
 The function needs to be able to return "PM" when the time is after 12 noon.
 Let's try a test for that: